peakphp/docs/components/di/create.md

 #### ```$explicit```

-Because autowiring is not always able to resolve an interface, you need to specify how the container should resolve it.
+Because autowiring is not always able to resolve an interface, you need to specify in those cases how the container should resolve it.

 Also, because this parameters can be also used to bypass a definition and/or a stored instance, you should only use it when you have no other choice.
 A better choice would be to rethink which object need to be stored or disable autowiring and use bind definition to control more precisely your objects creations.